rdalen/Boxify/docs/getting-started.md

 - The combination provides both reusable PCB reference geometry and the detailed representation of the actual PCB.

 The PCB Library therefore becomes the reusable definition of the PCB used by the enclosure.

-Once the PCB Library entry is established, the PCB Type can be selected from the enclosure configuration.

 ---